 Placerville in Boise County, Idaho — The American West (Mountains)

-Erected 2007 by Placerville Historical Society and E Clampus Vitus, Snake River Outpost No. 1811 of Lucinda J. Sanders Chapter No. 1881.
+Erected 2003 by Placerville Historical Society and E Clampus Vitus, Lewis and Clark Outpost No. 1805 of Chief Truckee Chapter No. 3691.

 Credits.
 This page was last revised on June 20, 2018.
-This page originally submitted on June 20, 2018, by Barry Swackhamer of San Jose, California.
-This page has been viewed 51 times since then.
-Photos: 1, 2, 3. submitted on June 20, 2018, by Barry Swackhamer of San Jose, California.
+It was originally submitted on June 20, 2018, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 118 times since then and 25 times this year.
+Photos: 1, 2, 3. submitted on June 20, 2018, by Barry Swackhamer of Brentwood, California.